rekmus/silgy/README.md

 - **Low TCO** − ~$3 per month for hosting small web application with MySQL server (AWS t2.micro), not even mentioning planet-friendliness.

 ## How it works
-Application logic is in [silgy_app.cpp](https://github.com/silgy/silgy/blob/master/src/silgy_app.cpp) and [app_process_req()](https://github.com/silgy/silgy#int-app_process_reqint-ci) is the main entry point, called with every client request.
+Your application logic is in [silgy_app.cpp](https://github.com/silgy/silgy/blob/master/src/silgy_app.cpp) and [app_process_req()](https://github.com/silgy/silgy#int-app_process_reqint-ci) is the main entry point, called with every client request.
 After downloading Silgy, there's a third version of [Hello World](https://github.com/silgy/silgy#hello-world) there to help you get on.

 <div align="center">
 <img src="https://minishare.com/show?p=CNlfLatp&i=2" width=600>
 </div>

+Use [REQ macros](https://github.com/silgy/silgy/wiki/Silgy-functions-and-macros#request) to get information about the request.

+Use [OUT macros](https://github.com/silgy/silgy/wiki/Silgy-functions-and-macros#response) to write the response to the output buffer.

 ## Some more details
 Silgy is written in ANSI C in order to support as many platforms as possible and it's C++ compilers compatible.
 Sample [silgy_app.cpp](https://github.com/silgy/silgy/blob/master/src/silgy_app.cpp) source module can be C as well as C++ code.
 Typical application code will look almost the same as in any of the C family language: C++, Java or JavaScript.